gvwilson/sensibleadventures/misc/bear-02.md

 They spent the next half hour wandering.
 Noxy wasn't surprised that everyone seemed to know the princess.
 What did surprise her was the scowls and glares directed at Dolly whenever the princess wasn't looking.
-Trolls hadn't come into Marandine at all until two years ago, when the prince and Ulfmaerr had struck a bargain with the local tribe.
+Trolls hadn't come into Stale at all until two years ago, when the prince and Ulfmaerr had struck a bargain with the local tribe.
 Since then they'd been regulars at the weekly market, trading their strength and whatever they'd gleaned from the forest for